lchski/lucascherkewski.com/_links/2018-12-27-10-16-signalvnoise-jason-fried-library-open-office.md

 date: 2018-12-27T15:06:45.298Z
 published: true
 ---
 We have an open office plan at work, as does just about everybody these days.
-While acknowledging the organizational benefits of open offices (lower costs, essentially), Jason Fried shares some thoughts on how to implement such a plan _thoughtfully_, with respect for the people who’ll actually work in such a space—he considers not just the organization as a user, but also the organization’s employees.
+While acknowledging the organizational benefits of open offices (lower costs, essentially), Jason Fried (CEO of Basecamp) shares some thoughts on how to implement such a plan _thoughtfully_, with respect for the people who’ll actually work in such a space—he considers not just the organization as a user, but also the organization’s employees.

 There are two prongs to Basecamp’s open office approach.